abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 In this tutorial, we prefer to focus on the use of the GWPT subdriver of the EPH code hence we will be using **pre-computed** DDB and DFPT POT and DEN files to bypass the DFPT part.
-We also provide a GS DEN.nc file to initialize the NSCF calculations and a GS POT file with the KS potential required to solve the NSCF Sternheimer equation.
+We also provide a GS DEN.nc file to initialize the NSCF calculation and a GS POT file with the KS potential required to solve the NSCF Sternheimer equation.

 If *git* is installed on your machine, one can easily fetch the entire repository with: